Timings ▪ Offering ▪ Children and Youth ▪ Volunteering ▪ Travel ▪ More Info

 As followers of Jesus, we are called to get caught up in God’s glorious vision and love for all nations of the earth.
-This is a conviction that has been at the heart of our S&L family for decades and during our Celebration in Oxford on June 14th, we will take time to explore again God's heart for the nations and our place in that.
+This is a conviction that has been at the heart of our Salt & Light family for decades and during our Celebration in Oxford on June 14th, we will take time to explore again God's heart for the nations and our place in that.

 What will the day include?